NBStarry/CGMega/README.md

 To verify a successful installation, just run:
 ```
-python main.py  # Importing the relevant libraries may take a few minutes.
+python main.py -cv -l  # Importing the relevant libraries may take a few minutes.
 ```

 ## Tutorial